 Measles can be spread:

-Factors that may increase your chance of measles:
+Factors that may increase your risk of measles include:

 Measles symptoms generally appear 8-12 days following exposure.
 They include: